 Republican Elected Officials

-Dennis Algiere Senate Minority Leader Dennis L. Algiere represents District 38, which covers Westerly and part of Charlestown.
-He is a Westerly native who graduated from Westerly High School and now works as a senior vice-president for The Washington Trust Company in downtown Westerly.
-Dennis began his political career in 1990, when he was elected to the Westerly Town Council.
-He was elected Senator on November 3, 1992 and appointed Senate Deputy Minority Leader in 1995.
+Dennis Algiere is a Westerly native who graduated from Westerly High School and now works as a senior vice-president for The Washington Trust Company in downtown Westerly.
+He began his political career in 1990, when he was elected to the Westerly Town Council.
+He was elected Senator in 1992 and appointed Senate Deputy Minority Leader in 1995.
 In 1997, the Republican caucus elected him Minority Leader.
 In that capacity, he is an ex-officio member of all Senate committees.
-Dennis is heavily involved in his community.
-He has served on a number of boards and committees, including: The Westerly Hospital; Lions Club of Westerly; the Westerly-Pawcatuck Joint Development Task Force; the Westerly Old Town Hall Museum; President's Advisory Council on the Arts of the John F. Kennedy Center; the Consumer Advisory Council of the Federal Reserve Board of Governors; the President’s Council, Providence College; St. Pius X School; the Westerly Education Endowment Fund; and the Chorus of Westerly.
-Dennis has served as chairman of the Westerly Library and Wilcox Park capital campaign, the St. Pius X capital campaign, and the Westerly Police Department building committee.
+Dennis serves on a number of boards and committees, including the Chorus of Westerly and The Westerly Old Town Hall Museum.
+He is chairman of the Westerly Library and Wilcox Park capital campaign and building committee.
+He also served as chairman of the Westerly Police Department building committee, and served on the board of Westerly Hospital, on the President's Advisory Council on the Arts at the John F. Kennedy Center and on the Consumer Advisory Council of the Federal Reserve Board of Governors.
+Dennis earned a Bachelor of Arts degree from Providence College in 1982, a M.S. degree from Northeastern University and J.D. from Southern New England School of Law.

 Westerly Town Council